pyinstaller/pyinstaller/doc/spec-files.rst

         )

-.. _common_spec_definitions:

 Using shared code and configuration in spec files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The contents of the spec file are treated as Python executable code by
+PyInstaller; i.e., it is read and executed in a similar way as a regular
+Python script.
+Therefore, you can have your spec file import any Python
+module -- the ones from the standard library, 3rd party modules installed
+in ``site-packages`` directory, or your own modules.

-If you have multiple spec files e.g. one for each platform you build a bundle
+If you have multiple spec files (for example, one for each platform that
-for, you may wish extract common code and configuration into a dedicated
+you build the frozen application for), you may wish to extract common code
-file.
-As a spec file is actually executable Python code, you can import any
-Python module - standard modules as well as your own.
-However, the directory
+and configuration into a dedicated python module that is placed next to
+the spec files.
+In such cases, it is important to note that the directory
-that contains spec file is, not automatically added to the Python search path.
+that contains the spec file is not automatically added to the Python
- Hence, you need to manually extend said search path using ``sys.path.insert``.
+search path; therefore, to make your shared module discoverable, you need
+to add the location of the spec file (stored by PyInstaller in the global
+``SPEC`` variable) to the list of search paths in :data:`sys.path` at the
+very top of the spec file:

 .. code-block:: python

     # CommonSpec.py

     datas = [
-             ( 'src/README.txt', '.' ),
-             ( '/mygame/data', 'data' ),
-             ( '/mygame/sfx/*.mp3', 'sfx' )
+        ('src/README.txt', '.'),
+        ('/mygame/data', 'data'),
+        ('/mygame/sfx/*.mp3', 'sfx')
     ]

 .. code-block:: python